MohamedBu/SimpleToDo/README.md

 ## Notes

-- Using Kotlin was a different from previous languges I used
+- Using Kotlin was a different from previous languages I used

 ## License